Dual-comb correlation spectroscopy of thermal light: Abstract

-In this paper we seek to harness these revolutionary attributes of laser light and understand their optimal application to the phase-coherent heterodyne detection of broad bandwidth EM fields of thermal origin.
-Specifically, we demonstrate and analyze the implementation of a frequency-comb local oscillator in the coherent detection of thermal light.
+In this paper, we seek to harness these revolutionary attributes of laser light and understand their optimal application to the phase-coherent heterodyne detection and correlation of broad-bandwidth EM fields of thermal origin.
+Specifically, we demonstrate and analyze the implementation of a frequency-comb local oscillator in the coherent detection and correlation of thermal light.
 Instead of a single local oscillator, the frequency comb provides thousands of local oscillators for heterodyne detection (Fig. \ref{fig:intro}a).
-This provides the opportunity for a significant expansion of the detection bandwidth, $\Delta\nu$, and the associated improvement in quantum-limited signal-to-noise ratio constrained by $\sqrt{\Delta\nu}$ \cite{Zmuidzinas2003}.
+This provides the opportunity for a significant expansion of the optical detection bandwidth, $\Delta \nu_o$, and the associated improvement in the quantum-limited signal-to-noise ratio constrained by $\sqrt{\Delta \nu_o}$ \cite{Zmuidzinas2003}.

-We illustrate the power of this approach, which we term dual-comb correlation spectroscopy (DCCS-Fig. \ref{fig:intro}b), by capturing thermal light across optical bandwidths on the order of 100 GHz with balanced photodetection having only 50 MHz of electrical bandwidth.
-This significant simplification is enabled by the spectral compression and correlation of thermal heterodyne signals with two frequency combs having slightly different mode spacing.
-We theoretically define the sensitivity scaling and experimentally verify our model of DCCS on thermal light having power spectral density equivalent to a 5770 K black body (``Solar Planck limit").
-To place our work in context, we compare the sensitivity of DCCS to that of quantum noise-limited echelle spectrographs (ES), grating monochromators (GM), Fourier transform spectroscopy (FTS), and laser heterodyne radiometry (LHR).
-Lastly, we discuss the complex trade space between the two phase-sensitive measurement modalities of DCCS and LHR, highlighting practical and technological advantages of DCCS.
+We illustrate the power of this approach through a technique we term dual-comb correlation spectroscopy (DCCS-Fig. \ref{fig:intro}b), capturing thermal light across optical bandwidths on the order of 100 GHz with balanced photodetection having only 50 MHz of electrical bandwidth.
+This significant simplification is enabled by the spectral compression and correlation of thermal heterodyne signals with two frequency combs that have slightly different mode spacing.
+We theoretically define the previously unknown sensitivity scaling and experimentally verify our model of DCCS on thermal light having power spectral density equivalent to a 5770 K black body (``Solar Blackbody limit").
+Our work allows us to provide a first-of-its-kind synthesis and comparative analysis of frequency comb-based spectroscopy of thermal light, and thereby evaluate the complex trade-space of SNR, instrument complexity, and technological maturity between DCCS and more conventional laser heterodyne radiometry (LHR) methods.